TenebrisNoctua/ServerAuthority/docs/index.md

 end
 ```

 Now be warned, unlike any other object which is found in the Roblox API, `AuroraScriptObject` does not reflect the properties found in the API dump.
-Even when you print this object, it does not give you any property name that allows you to directly access a certain value.
+Even when you print this object, it does not give you any property names that allows you to directly access a certain value.

 An example: